Device Clients

 Router Utility

-If you click the "Clients" button at the top you will see a list of all detected LAN clients.
+If you click the "Clients" button you will see a list of all detected LAN clients.

-From here, you can click on any of the clients hostnames you see, to view Analytics just for this LAN client.
+From here, you can view Analytics for chosen LAN clients, and assign them aliases.
 All relevant client information will be displayed here, which includes:

 • Hostname which is the device name